Eastbourne Town F.C.: Isthmian League (2007–2014)

-The 2006–07 season saw them County League champions for the second time in their history, 30 years after the previous time, securing the title by defeating Oakwood F.C.
+The 2006–07 season saw them as County League champions for the second time in their history, 30 years after the previous time, securing the title by defeating Oakwood F.C.
 6–1 away and earning promotion to the Isthmian League Division 1 South.
 Eastbourne Town survived the first season in the Isthmian League, finishing 19th with 44 points.

 Danny Bloor replaced Colwell as manager in 2009 and finished the 2008–09 season 13th in the table.
-In the 2009–10 season, the club finished bottom of the table with just 6 wins, however they were reprieved from relegation when Ashford Town went into administration, Folkestone Invicta and Croydon Athletic both being promoted into the Isthmian Premier Division and a knock on effect from Merthyr Tydfil being expelled from the Southern League and liquidating.
+In the 2009–10 season, the club finished bottom of the table with just 6 wins; however, they were reprieved from relegation when Ashford Town went into administration, with Folkestone Invicta and Croydon Athletic both being promoted into the Isthmian Premier Division and a knock-on effect from Merthyr Tydfil being expelled from the Southern League and liquidating.

 Town finished 18th in the 2010–11 season and 14th in the 2011–12 season.
 In the 2012–13 season Bloor hired ex Eastbourne Borough manager Gary Wilson as his assistant manager, Town finished the season 11th in the table, the highest finishing position to date.
-Bloor left the club in June 2013 and the club saw two different managers over six months.
+Bloor left the club in June 2013, and the club saw two different managers over six months.
 Kevin Laundon, who had four league games between June and August, and Tony Reid from August to January 2014.
-John Lambert took over in January 2014 but was unable to keep Town out of the relegation zone and after seven seasons in the Isthmian League, Eastbourne Town were relegated back into the Sussex County League at the end of the 2013–14 season, along with Crawley Down Gatwick.
+John Lambert took over in January 2014 but was unable to keep Town out of the relegation zone, and after seven seasons in the Isthmian League, Eastbourne Town were relegated back into the Sussex County League at the end of the 2013–14 season, along with Crawley Down Gatwick.